nennigb/EasterEig/README.md

 The theoretical parts of this work are described in [1] for the location of _exceptional points_ and in [2] for eigenvalues reconstruction.
 The extension to several parameters is presented in [3].

 The method requires the computation of successive derivatives of some selected eigenvalues with respect to the parameter so that, after recombination, regular functions can be constructed.
-This algebraic manipulation overcomes the convergence limits of conventional due to the singularity branch point.
+This algebraic manipulation overcomes the convergence limits of conventional methods due to the singularity branch point.
 This enables
  * Fast approximation of eigenvalues, converging over a large region of parametric space
  * High order EP localization
  * Computation of the associated Puiseux series up to an arbitrary order